gmikecarr/Identity/README.md

 # Identity
 Running the application
 ---------------------
+For test data clone https://github.com/gmikecarr/FFmpeg into an empty directory.

-Save Identity.jar in a directory of your choice.
+From this repository, download Identity.jar into a directory of your choice.

 In a terminal window type;
         java -jar Identity.jar <Full path of working copy to be scanned>